knpuniversity/rest/knpu/episode1/patch.rst

 Let's head into our controller and add another routing line that matches the same ``/api/programmers/{nickname}`` URI, but only on PATCH requests.
-This looks a little bit different only because Silex doesn't natively support configuring PATCH request.
+This looks a little bit different only because Silex doesn't natively support configuring PATCH requests.
 But the result is the same as the other routing lines::

     // src/KnpU/CodeBattle/Controller/Api/ProgrammerController.php